openhab/openhabian/docs/openhabian.md

 Take a few minutes to study the above Tutorials and get to know the most basic commands and tools to be able to navigate on your Linux system, edit configurations, check the system state or look at log files.
 It's not complicated and something that doesn't hurt on ones résumé.

+### First Steps with openHAB

+After your first setup of openHABian is successful and you are able to access the openHAB dashboard, you should dig into the possibilites.
+Install [Bindings](https://docs.openhab.org/addons/bindings.html), discover your devices, and [configure your smart home](http://docs.openhab.org/configuration/index.html).
+You might want to start defining [Items](http://docs.openhab.org/configuration/items.html), [Sitemap](http://docs.openhab.org/configuration/sitemaps.html) and [HABPanel](http://docs.openhab.org/addons/uis/habpanel/readme.html) dashboard for your home.
+To kickstart that process you may check out the openHAB [Home Builder](https://docs.openhab.org/configuration/homebuilder.html).

+These are just some first hints.
+Be sure to read up on the [Configuration](http://docs.openhab.org/configuration/index.html) section of the documentation page to learn more.

 {: #further-config}
 ### Further Configuration Steps